 These two large males used the vantage point of the rocks to stalk a herd of buffalo in the distance.
 They posed nicely for us staying far into the plains give a very regal and thoughtful look.
 From our position looking up at the lions we had great shots of the lions nicely lit and a bright blue backdrop.
 The golden colored lions really pop out of the picture, as they stood on the tall sand colored rocks.
 This was my favorite scene we came across on our entire safari so far.

 The lion population in the Serengeti is very strong and we saw great evidence of that in my second favorite scene in the park.
 I like to call this scene 15 lions in a tree.
 We happened upon a tree and at first, we saw just two lions in the center part of the tree.
 Two lions in a tree is a remarkable scene in itself, but once we got closer we saw that the tree was full of lions.
 Lounging on the thick branches of the tree the lions were beating the midday heat of the sun.
 I think I took nearly 1000 photos of these lions in a tree.
 It goes to show you that every safari is different, last year we didn’t see a single cat in a tree.
 This year we saw 15 in a single tree, and not to mention the other lion and two sperate leopard sightings in trees.

 Lions at night

 One place you might not want to see, or rather hear, lions would be at camp.
 During the night, we could hear the lions roaring through the thin walls of our canvas tent.
 It’s simultaneously awesome and terrifying.
-There is something about that sound that is deeply engrained into your primal brain.
+There is something about that sound that is deeply ingrained in your primal brain.

 Inopportune time for a flat